DeeJack/EpubEnhancer/README.md

 It uses the GPT API to rewrite the chapters in a correct, or at least readable, grammar.

+## Disclaimer

 Remember that the GPT API are NOT free.
-You are paying for each chapter.
+You are paying for each character!
+The initial estimate given is an **ESTIMATE** using tiktoken, it may be not accurate!
+Use with caution, and try to divide the book in batches to be sure.

-Other disclaimer: the results are not perfect, not even nearly.
+The results are not perfect, not even nearly.
 I tried to come up with different system prompts, but I couldn't find a prompt that actually fixes everything without removing details from the story.

+I don't take any responsability for what you do with the program.
+Everything is sent to OpenAI for the processing, so don't send sensitive/copyrighted stuff.

+I didn't have any problem with the program, but it's still possible the presence of bugs that cause an infinite loop.
+Set a limit in the OpenAI key to be sure, and keep track of what the program is doing with the tqdm bar.
+Stop the program with CTRL+C if you think something is wrong.
+A backup is created at each chapter processed, so you don't lose any progress.

 ## Requirements